xmos/lib_i2c/lib_i2c/doc/rst/i2c.rst

   * In this configuration the xCORE can only perform write transactions to the I2C bus.
+  * Clock stretching is not supported in this configuration.
   * The other bits of the multi-bit port cannot be used for any other function.